-You probably know that I have a strong FOMO (fear of missing out).
-Thus, when a place is able to calm me down and just lets me enjoy the present moment, it must have something special.
-Being special is the least you can say about the Hotel de la Poste**** in Bouillon which boasts 300 years of history, lulls you with a warm-hearted ambiance and top-notch food.
+You probably know that I have a strong “FOMO” (Fear Of Missing Out).
+Thus, when a place is able to calm me down and just let me enjoy the present moment, it must have something special!

-Get ready for a feel-good weekend in one of the best hotels in Bouillon, Southern Belgium: the Hotel de la Poste, Relais Napoleon****.
+Get ready for a feel-good weekend in one of the best hotels in Bouillon, Southern Belgium: the Hotel de la Poste – Relais de Napoleon III ****.

 Disclaimer: I have been a guest of Hotel de la Poste, Bouillon in exchange for an honest review.
 All my opinions, as always, are my own.
 This post contains affiliate links.
 In case you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.